Skip To Main Content

 The Birdville ISD Board of Trustees has approved an order calling a bond election on May 2, 2026.
 The bond proposal, which will not require a tax rate increase, will address safety and security updates and additions, renovations and replacements of aging schools and facilities, and priority capital facility projects across the district.
 Voters will have the opportunity to vote on two propositions, for a combined bond package of $475.5 million.

-View complete press release
+View complete announcement

 Shield and lock icon representing student safety